Coco (2017 film)

-Coco is a 2017 American computer-animated fantasy film produced by Pixar Animation Studios and released by Walt Disney Pictures.
-Based on an original idea by Lee Unkrich, it is directed by him and co-directed by Adrian Molina.
-The film's voice cast stars Anthony Gonzalez, Gael García Bernal, Benjamin Bratt, Alanna Ubach, Renée Victor, Ana Ofelia Murguía and Edward James Olmos.
-The story follows a 12-year-old boy named Miguel (Gonzalez) who is accidentally transported to the Land of the Dead, where he seeks the help of his deceased musician great-great-grandfather to return him to his family among the living and to reverse his family's ban on music.
+Coco is a 2017 American animated fantasy comedy-drama film produced by Pixar Animation Studios and released by Walt Disney Pictures.
+It was directed by Lee Unkrich, co-directed by Adrian Molina, and produced by Darla K. Anderson, from a screenplay written by Molina and Matthew Aldrich, and a story developed by Unkrich, Molina, Aldrich, and Jason Katz, based on an original idea conceived by Unkrich.
+The film stars the voices of Anthony Gonzalez, Gael García Bernal, Benjamin Bratt, Alanna Ubach, Renée Victor, Ana Ofelia Murguía and Edward James Olmos.
+The story follows a 12-year-old boy in Mexico named Miguel (Gonzalez) who is accidentally transported to the Land of the Dead, where he seeks the help of his deceased musician great-great-grandfather to return him to his family and reverse their ban on music.

 The concept for Coco is inspired by the Mexican holiday Day of the Dead.
-The film was scripted by Molina and Matthew Aldrich from a story by Unkrich, Jason Katz, Aldrich, and Molina.
-Pixar began developing the animation in 2016; Unkrich and some of the film's crew visited Mexico for research.
+Pixar began developing the animation in 2016.
+Unkrich, Molina, Anderson and some of the film's crew visited Mexico for research.
 Composer Michael Giacchino, who had worked on prior Pixar animated features, composed the score.
 With a cost of $175–225 million, Coco is the first film with a nine-figure budget to feature an all-Latino principal cast.